fedimint/fedimint-web-sdk/packages/create-fedimint-app/template-vite-react/README.md

 ## Technologies Used

-- core-web: The Fedimint client library for web applications
+- @fedimint/core: The Fedimint client library for JavaScript applications
 - Vite: A fast build tool and development server.
 Check the [`vite.config.ts`](./vite.config.ts) for configurations required for handling wasm.
 - React